hououou/AeonG/README.md

 ## Getting Started

 ### Build System Dependencies
-You can follow the detailed information provided by [Memgraph](https://memgraph.notion.site/Quick-Start-82a99a85e62a4e3d89f6a9fb6d35626d) to build system dependencies.
-We also provide a docker image to simplify this step.
-We recommend using docker to build AeonG.
+You can refer to the comprehensive documentation provided by [Memgraph](https://memgraph.notion.site/Quick-Start-82a99a85e62a4e3d89f6a9fb6d35626d) for building system dependencies.
+Additionally, we offer a Docker image to streamline this process.
+We highly recommend utilizing Docker for building AeonG.

     docker pull hououou/aeong:v1